 The ideas for the proof of the above result comes from the study for the following Dirichlet problem

-with $l<0, k>0$.
-When $k=0$ and $l=-n-2$, Cheng-Yau \cite{Ch-Yau-77} obtained the existence results for the equation \eqref{Eq-transfer-4}.
-Then Le \cite{LNQ-1} extended the existence results to the case $l<0$.
-When $l=-n-k-2$, the equation \eqref{Eq-transfer-4} is related to proper affine hyperspheres, and Chen-Huang \cite{Chen-L19} show the existence of solutions of equation \eqref{Eq-transfer-4} in space $C^{\infty}(\Omega)\cap C(\overline{\Omega})$ via regularization method.
-Moreover, Le \cite{LNQ-1, LNQ-2} establish the optimal global H\"older regularity for the solutions.
+where $l<0$ and $k>0$.
+When $k=0$ and $l=-n-2$, Cheng-Yau \cite{Ch-Yau-77} obtained the existence result for the equation \eqref{Eq-transfer-4}.
+Then Le \cite{LNQ-1} extended the existence result to the case $l<0$.
+When $l=-n-k-2$, the equation \eqref{Eq-transfer-4} was related to proper affine hyperspheres and Chen-Huang \cite{Chen-L19} showed the existence of solutions to the equation \eqref{Eq-transfer-4} in the space $C^{\infty}(\Omega)\cap C(\overline{\Omega})$ via the regularization method.
+Moreover, Le \cite{LNQ-1, LNQ-2} established the optimal global H\"older regularity of solutions.

 The rest of the paper is organized as follows.
 In Section 2, we start with some preliminaries.
 The proofs of Theorem \ref{th-main-1} are given in section 3.
-In section 4, the existence results and optimal global H\"older regularity for equation \eqref{Eq} in case $p<1$ and $q\geq n$ are established.
-In the last section, we study a parabolic gradient flow associated with equation \eqref{Eq-transfer-1} and establish some basic a priori estimates for these equations.
+In section 4, the existence result and optimal global H\"older regularity for solutions to the equation \eqref{Eq} in the case $p<1$ and $q\geq n$ are established.
+In the appendix, we establish some basic a priori estimates for the elliptic and parabolic Monge-Amp\`ere equations.